hyperledger-labs/splice/docs/src/validator_operator/validator_helm.rst

 While doing so, please note the following:

 * Follow the notes in :ref:`Restoring from a Participant Identities Dump <validator-restore-from-dump>` to restore the validator with the identities from the backup.
-  Use the separate JSON file prepared previously.
+  Use the identities backup file as the participant bootstrap dump file.

 Once the validator is up and running, login to the wallet of the validator ``https://wallet.validator.YOUR_HOSTNAME`` with the validator user account setup in :ref:`helm-validator-auth0`.
 Confirm that the wallet balance is as expected.
 It should be the same as the amount that the original validator wallet user owned.